michaelagbiaowei/100-days-of-code/day-3/exe-5/README.md

 **Instructions**

-Write a prgram that tests the compatibility betwwen two people.
+Write a program that tests the compatibility betwwen two people.
 Use the super scientific method recommended by BuzzFeed

 To work out the love score between two people:

 *Take both people's names and check for the number of times the letters in the word TRUE occurs.
-Then check fornthe number of times letter in the word LOVE occurs.
+Then check form the number of times letter in the word LOVE occurs.
 Then concatinate these numbers to make a 2 digit number.*

 > For love scores **less than 10** or **greater than 90,** the message should be: